December: Rambo and the Art of Story Structure

 Kia ora people

-Momentum is the key to this puzzle I think.
+Momentum is the key to this puzzle, I think.
 One writer I enjoy is Conn Iggulden.
-He talks about knocking out 1,000 words a day – regardless of their quality.
-1,000 words a day is a bridge too far for me at the moment – particularly with the part of the story I am working on.
+He talks about knocking out 1000 words a day, regardless of their quality.
+One thousand words a day is a bridge too far for me at the moment – particularly with the part of the story I am working on.

 How did this story come about?
 I’ll talk a bit more about the actual story in later posts, but I see this story as historical fiction.
 This reflects my own tastes.
-My favourite NZ novel is Monday’s Warriors by Maurice Shadbolt.
-In the last few years I have been enjoying the work of Conn Igulden who has written two series of novels about Genghis Khan and the War of the Roses (he has written more but those are what I have read).
+My favourite New Zealand novel is Monday’s Warriors by Maurice Shadbolt.
+In the last few years, I have been enjoying the work of Conn Igulden who has written two series of novels about Genghis Khan and the War of the Roses (he has written more, but those are the ones I have read).

-I’m a teacher by trade and last year we took a tour with 29 Māori boys who traced the footsteps of their whānau who fought in the 28th Māori Battalion through Greece, North Africa and Italy.
-As I mentioned at the start I have a background in film and screenwriting.
+I’m a teacher by trade, and last year, we took a tour with twenty-nine Māori boys who traced the footsteps of their whānau who fought in the 28th Māori Battalion through Greece, North Africa and Italy.
+As I mentioned at the start, I have a background in film and screenwriting.
 I have always thought that a feature film about the 28th Māori Battalion is needed.
-Over the years I have heard that various people are working on such a screenplay.
+Over the years, I have heard that various people are working on such a screenplay.

 So I figured I would just write a novel.
-Technically you press keys and form words and sentences so the process seemed easy enough.
-Then on Facebook one day I read about Te Papa Tupu so thought I would flesh out the ideas that I had so far and write an introduction.
-Luck was with me and here I am now, looking to write a novel – in fact having to write one.
-I’m all in at this stage – work had given me a day off at the start to go to a hui and I’ve met with my mentor James and have been lucky enough to get support from the Māori Literature Trust and Huia Publishers.
+Technically, you press keys and form words and sentences, so the process seemed easy enough.
+Then, on Facebook one day, I read about Te Papa Tupu, so I thought I would flesh out the ideas that I had so far and write an introduction.
+Luck was with me, and here I am now, looking to write a novel – in fact, having to write one.
+I’m all in at this stage.
+Work had given me a day off at the start to go to a hui, and I’ve met with my mentor, James, and have been lucky enough to get support from the Māori Literature Trust and Huia Publishers.

-Fast forward a week to today and I met with my mentor James George at the Mount.
+Fast-forward a week to today, and I met with my mentor, James George, at the Mount.
 James is not only a published author and a lecturer of creative writing but also a man with his finger on the pulse of the social history of New Zealand.
 His feedback on what I have written so far was clear and also suggestive of how I can look to improve and also continue to build the story.
-It is set against the backdrop of World War II and the 28th Māori Battalion.
-James’s knowledge of various aspects of society – particularly Māori society – in the lead up to World War II was invaluable.
+It is set against the backdrop of World War Two and the 28th Māori Battalion.
+James’s knowledge of various aspects of society – particularly Māori society – in the lead-up to World War Two was invaluable.
 I am looking forward to his feedback and ideas as this project progresses over the next six months.